garyk295/madridapiclab2/index.md

 5. Click on save on the top right.

 ### 2.6 Publish product to Bluemix

+Now we have a product, we are ready to publish.
+In this lab, API Connect on Bluemix is our deployment target.
+This section will show you how to add Bluemix as a target and how to publish your API and loopback application (microservice).

 1. Hit ‘Publish’ on the top right of the API Connect toolkit
 2. Click ‘Add and Manage Targets’
 3. Select ‘Add IBM Bluemix Target’.